rkumar0099/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+ This will create a bullet point list in your markdown Markup : * Bullet list
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Bullet list item 2